• Home

 How to manage your base and tribesmen efficiently

-Having tribesmen is only half the equation.
-The other half is setting up systems so they work without constant supervision.
+Recruiting tribesmen is only half the equation.
+The other half is building systems so they work without constant supervision.

 Three structures make a significant difference: